-For example, AJ10: INTRO ADMIN JUSTICE has the following associated Learning Outcomes:
+For example, AJ10, Introduction to the Administration of Justice, has the following associated Learning Outcomes (II.A-142):

-- Discuss the criminological theories used to explain crime and criminality. - Explain the methods, theories, and concepts associated with the sources of crime data, the emerging patterns of criminal activity, including their relationship to race and gender, and the costs of crime. - Explain the historical development of criminal law, discuss the sources of criminal law, and identify crime classifications. - Summarize the history, development, structure, and function of American police, courts, and corrections. - Identify and describe special issues in the criminal justice system involving juvenile delinquency, drugs, and future trends. - Explain how multiculturalism and diversity present special challenges to, and opportunities for, the American system of criminal justice and discuss how this may shape the future of the criminal justice system.
+- Discuss the criminological theories used to explain crime and criminality. - Explain the methods, theories, and concepts associated with the sources of crime data, the emerging patterns of criminal activity, including their relationship to race and gender, and the costs of crime.

+- Explain the historical development of criminal law, discuss the sources of criminal law, and identify crime classifications. - Summarize the history, development, structure, and function of American police, courts, and corrections. - Identify and describe special issues in the criminal justice system involving juvenile delinquency, drugs, and future trends. - Explain how multiculturalism and diversity present special challenges to, and opportunities for, the American system of criminal justice and discuss how this may shape the future of the criminal justice system.